Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Introduction

-Since the catastrophic losses are not necessarily identically distributed, in our set up, the diversification benefit that each participant obtains from the pool depends on the layer of their loss covered by the pool.
-It is generally not feasible for every participant to simultaneously achieve their maximum diversification benefit from the pool.
-Often, one's diversification benefit is increased at the cost of other's benefit.
-Hence, to promote a fair allocation of diversification benefits in the pool, we propose allocating the diversification benefit among the participants in a Pareto optimal way.
-According to this optimality criterion, no individual can improve their diversification benefit without reducing the benefit of someone else.
-In practice, DR is measured at any specific level $p$ of the VaR measure.
-However, solving the Pareto-optimal allocation of diversification benefit for such a practical pool is a high-dimensional optimization problem.
-The analytical solution is generally unavailable, while numerical solutions can be time-consuming and potentially unreliable.
-In this paper, we propose using the asymptotic optimal pool, which is a Pareto-optimal pool where the DR is evaluated at the limit as $p\rightarrow1$, to approximate the practical optimal pool at any finite level $p$ close to 1.
+Since the catastrophe losses are not assumed to be identically distributed, the diversification benefit that each participant derives from the pool depends on the layer of loss covered by the pool.
+In this paper, we seek to determine the optimal layer for each participant so that all participants simultaneously attain their maximum diversification benefit from the pool.
+In practice, the DR is measured at any specific level $p$ of the VaR measure.
+However, determining the practical pool that simultaneously maximizes the diversification benefit for all participants leads to a high-dimensional and multi-objective optimization problem.
+Analytical solutions are generally unavailable, and numerical methods may be computationally expensive and potentially unreliable.
+We therefore propose using the asymptotically optimal pool, defined by evaluating DR in the limit as $p\rightarrow 1$, as an approximation to the practical optimal pool for any finite $p$ sufficiently close to 1.

 To be more specific, we consider two types of risk pools.
-In the first model, all losses are assumed to be tail equivalent, i.e., they share the same tail index, although they may not be identically distributed.
-In the second model, we allow the losses to have different tail indices, in which case more substantial heterogeneity arises among participants.
+In the first model, all losses are assumed to be tail equivalent, i.e., they share the same tail index, although they need not be identically distributed.
+In the second model, we allow the losses to have different tail indices, in which case a more substantial heterogeneity arises among participants.
 For each model, we derive asymptotic expressions of the DR as the level $p$ of the VaR measure approaches 1.
-These expressions characterize the diversification benefit that each participant obtains in the asymptotic pool.
-Based on these results, we construct the asymptotic optimal pool by selecting the optimal loss layer for each participant.
-We find that not only we achieve Pareto optimality in this pool, but more importantly, each participant obtains the maximum possible diversification benefit.
+These expressions characterize the diversification benefit each participant obtains from the asymptotic pool.
+Based on these results, we construct the asymptotically optimal pool by selecting the optimal loss layer for each participant.